What is book-shaming? Book-shaming is the act of making others feel

 certain scenes and dialogue differently than you did?
 Everyone’s reading

-experience is unique, and people take, learn, and grow from various things.
+experience is unique, and people take, learn, and grow from various aspects.

-Another reader might find nuggets you may not have noticed, or you found
+Another reader might find Easter eggs you may not have noticed, or you found

-nuggets that they didn’t.
-These nuggets can be uncovered in all forms of
+some that they didn’t.
+These eggs can be uncovered in all forms of

 literature, whether it be classics, poetry, literary fiction, science fiction, fantasy,